 I’m really enjoying Comicbookgirl19’s Epic History of the X-Men video series, so I decided to something similar with the Legion of Super-Heroes.
 I have a love for the Legion that goes back to the point where I truly fell in love with comic books.
 I have tried to chronicle this through my Reviews of Old Comics, but I can only go so fast, and I try to only do a Legion comic once a month, if I’m updating once a week, which schedules sometimes just can’t allow.

 The Epic History of the X-Men inspired me to do something similar with the Legion.
 I don’t have a YouTube channel, but I do have a web site.
 This also seems like a good time to start this because plans are in motion to bring back the Legion.
-It goes back to DC Universe: Rebirth, where we had a young woman who was arrested wearing a certain ring.
+It all goes back to DC Universe: Rebirth, where we had a young woman who was arrested wearing a certain ring.
 Now we are on the verge of a brand new Legion Series by Brian Michael Bendis and Ryan Sook.
 I’ll admit to having revised this start for the series a couple of times, but hopefully this will be the last.

 The Legion has a sixty year history, so this will be told in many parts, roughly one for each of the Legion’s major periods.
 Let’s get started with…